stephenajulu/julzinsight.co/content/_index.md

       keyName: property
     - name: 'og:description'
       value: >-
-        Julz Insight is a company dedicated to building innovative and impactful products, brands, experiences, and technologies.
-We are driven by our passion and curiosity for innovative, storytelling, product design and value addition.
+        Julz Insight is a company driven by curiosity and passion, focused on building innovative and impactful products, brands, experiences and solutions
       keyName: property
     - name: 'twitter:card'
       value: summary